samb3333/CasterCamera/README.md

 For POV to work you will need to have installed the newest version of Follow+ which can be found [here](https://github.com/dennssen/Follow-Pluss)

 ## Installation
 Download the file called `dennssen.caster.zip` from the [release page](https://github.com/dennssen/CasterCamera/releases) and place it in this directory on your computer: `Documents\Another-Axiom\A2\Cameras\Behaviors`.
-Then extract the `.zip` file in there so that a folder with the name `dennssen.caster` apears.
+Then extract the `.zip` file in there so that a folder with the name `dennssen.caster` appears.

 If you don't see it in the spectator client make sure that when you open the `dennssen.caster` folder it contains files like `main.luau` and `package.json`.
 If there is another folder inside instead then it won't work.